pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 <https://setuptools.readthedocs.io/en/latest/setuptools.html#development-mode>`_ section
 of the `setuptools docs <https://setuptools.readthedocs.io>`_.

-.. _`Packaging Your Project`:
+.. _`Packaging your project`:

-Packaging your Project
+Packaging your project
 ======================

 To have your project installable from a :term:`Package Index` like :term:`PyPI